 We prepare a detailed fee proposal to outline not only the architectural costs but other consultants that may be required.

 The fee proposal is broken down into stages.
 Depending on the project one or more of the following stages may be required:

 We are happy to be involved in one or all of these stages.
 Each stage will have a fixed fee.

-Within each stage we note the other consultants or costs that may be incurred.
+With each stage we note the other consultants or costs that may be incurred.
 Construction projects usually require the services of an engineer, a geo-technician (soil report), a certified energy rater (for the 6-star energy rating requirements), a site surveyor and a building surveyor.
-There may be other consultants required depending on the nature and extent of the project.
-If there are we advise you in our fee proposal.
+There may be other consultants or costs and if there are we advise in the proposal.
 Knowing your costs before you start helps you budget accordingly.

 The best way to decide is to meet.
 Then review our testimonials and speak to past and current clients.
 We supply these details in our fee proposal as well as provide them on this website.

 You will meet with Rob, the owner and Director of Elements of Home.